 masterofmalt.com – a selection of 24 samples of wonderful Scotch whisky, including such brands as 15-year-old Bowmore Darkest, Copper Dog, Monkey Shoulder and Glenfiddich, so you can “Embrace the Christmas spirit every day during December with a Drinks by the Dram booze-filled Advent Calendar!
 From whisky fans to gin lovers, mezcal fiends to absinthe enthusiasts, there’s something for everyone.”
 Alcohol-based calendars are hugely popular.
 Just take your pick.

 thorntons.co.uk – a personalised calendar of Thorntons delicious chocolates complete with the recipients name iced onto them.
 Basic boxed calendars, too, with favourite children’s characters pictured.

 jacquielawson.com – a computer calendar that day-by-day builds a festive scene.
 There’s more than one choice of scene.
 Each day there are either musical animations or little puzzles to watch and complete, all adding extra elements to the developing Christmas scene.
 The Advent calendars make excellent gifts and are a great way to help your friends and family kick off the season.
 You can subscribe to this splendid website to secure unlimited use for a year or more and we promise it will bring you and your loved ones a great deal of pleasure.

 biscuiteers.com – Biscuiteers makes beautifully decorated biscuits.
 Buy the Advent biscuit tin and cloth calendar in combination.
-Susie Watson’s recent designs have been a joy.
+In recent years, Susie Watson and Sophie Conran have created designs to delight.

 fortnumandmason.com – Fortnum’s traditional paper advent calendar is decorated with the Piccadilly store’s iconic façade, with renowned window displays and Christmas wreaths and is also available in wooden form or with musical attachment, but at a considerably bigger price.
 There are other stunning wooden calendars with other Christmas designs, plus a beauty calendar.
 Be sure to check out Fortnum’s website.

 lego.com – Lego Advent Calendars combine a must-have toy (anytime of the year, let alone Christmas) with the Christmas countdown to create an annual winner.
 The Lego Star Wars edition is a particular champion.
 Lego City and Lego Friends are other splendid options.